TkTech/Burger/README.md

 **Note**: When poking around, keep in mind that you can `print` just about everything returned by methods of `ClassFile`.
 This can give you quick insight into what's available.

 ## Playing with JAR files
+First and foremost, remember that JAR's are just .zip files with a different extension.
+You can access Python's ZipFile instance as the `zp` property of a JarFile().
+The `JarFile` class exists to make a few Java-specific tasks easier.

 ### Opening a Jar
 ```python
 import sys